Car Accidents

 Required Documents After an Auto Accident

-Besides having an Illinois driver’s license and registration, all drivers at the site of an accident must present proof of active insurance.
+In addition to having an Illinois driver’s license and registration, all drivers at an accident site must present proof of active insurance.

 • Issuance of tickets